 Yet, as the PIC and Ombudsman continue to whittle themselves down to make room for the LECC, the situation gives pause for thought: who’s actually policing the police right now?

-We cannot put the blame on police for working within the structures that have been given to them.
-However, we can say that we believe the NSW government has missed an important opportunity to confidently address the culture of police secrecy that makes the LECC’s practices necessary.
+We cannot put the blame on police for working within the structures that the Government gave to them.
+However, we can say that we believe the NSW government missed an important opportunity to confidently address the culture of police secrecy that makes the LECC’s practices necessary.

 To make a difference, the transition process must be clear for all and ‘critical incident’ investigations must be firmly within the purview of the LECC.